mithun218/GiNaCDE/README.md

 ```
     $ ctest
 ```
-These automated tests verify the functionality of the software.
+These automated tests verify the functionalities of the software.
 ## Execution
 GiNaCDE library can be executed in C++ code with GNU compiler collection, `GCC >= 4.9`.
 To run `GiNaCDE GUI`, `gtools` just click on `GiNaCDE_gui.exe`, `gtools.exe` files respectively.
 Then GiNaCDE GUI is executed in a GUI framework,